Characteristic initial value problem for nonlinear wave equation with singular initial data: Introduction

-\end{theorem} This local existence result for the characteristic initial value problem with singular initial data also holds for much more general nonlinearity.
+\end{theorem} \begin{remark} Assuming $\phi \sim v^{-\alpha}$, we then formally have $\partial^k \phi \sim v^{-\alpha-k}$.
+This implies that the singularity of the nonlinear term is at most $v^{-\alpha-2}$.
+Thus, nonlinear terms such as $(\partial \phi)^2$ cannot appear, while nonlinear terms like $\phi^4$ would require a bit lower singularity. \end{remark} This local existence result for the characteristic initial value problem with singular initial data also holds for much more general nonlinearity.
 The above particular nonlinear model is partially motivated by the inverse scattering problem for the Maxwell-Klein-Gordon system studied by the authors in \cite{Yang:MKG:scattering}.
 Let $A$ be a 1-form in the Minkowski space $\mathbb{R}^{1+3}$.
 For complex scalar field $\phi$, the associated covariant derivative is given by \begin{Eq*} D \phi =\partial \phi+\I A \phi ,\qquad \I:=\sqrt{-1}. \end{Eq*} Recall the Maxwell-Klein-Gordon system (MKG) for the Maxwell field $F=dA$ and the scalar field $\phi $ \begin{Eq} \end{Eq} In Minkowski space $\mathbb{R}^{1+3}$, introduce a null frame $\{\Lb,L,e_1,e_2\}$ adapted to the null coordinates $\{u, v, \omega\}$, in which

 and ${e_1, e_2}$ is an orthonormal basis of the tangent space of the two-sphere with radius $r$.
 Let

 For fixed $u\in \mathbb{R}$ and $\omega\in \mathbb{S}^2$, the scattering data $(\Alphab,\Phi)$ at the future null infinity is given by \begin{Eq} \Alphab(u, \omega)=\lim_{v\rightarrow\infty} (r\alphab),\qquad \Phi(u, \omega)=\lim_{v\rightarrow\infty} (r\phi). \end{Eq} It is known from the work \cite{YangYu:MKG:smooth} that the limit exists for the Cauchy problem.
 The inverse scattering problem is to construct solutions to the MKG equation with given scattering data $\Alphab$ and $\Phi$ on the future null infinity.